ArsenLabovich/resume/README.md

   - Improved problem-solving skills and the ability to provide practical, efficient solutions.

-### Mathematics Tutor (Self-employed, Part-time)
+### Programming and Mathematics Tutor (Self-employed, Part-time)
 *September 2023 - Present*

-  - Provided **individual tutoring in mathematics**, helping students improve their understanding of the subject and preparing them for exams.
+  - Provided **individual tutoring in programming and mathematics**, helping students improve their understanding of the subject and preparing them for exams.
   - Developed clear communication and teaching skills, tailored to each student's learning style and needs.
   - Enhanced my ability to explain complex topics in simple terms, which is valuable when explaining technical concepts in development.